New CDC guidelines on co-infected patients

 Nearly two years after updating recommendations on treating patients co-infected with tuberculosis and HIV, the Centers for Disease Control and Prevention (CDC) will soon publish a comprehensive set of recommendations that take into account the latest studies on treating this population.
 Most of the 1996 updated guidelines still stand, except clinicians are no longer advised to stop protease inhibitor therapy to allow the use of rifampin for TB therapy.

 "We have realized that a lot of users are often not going to have ready access to the multiple references on this issue, and therefore, this is an attempt to put everything in one place," says Kenneth Castro, MD, director of the CDC's division of TB elimination.

-A draft of the guidelines was presented recently to the CDC's Advisory Committee for the Elimin ation of TB for review and comments.
+A draft of the guidelines was presented recently to the CDC's Advisory Committee for the Elimination of TB (ACET) for review and comments.
 The members suggested only minor changes, and the guidelines are expected to be published this summer in the Morbidity and Mortality Weekly Report.

 "Even though we are going through some updates, I don't think it is really updating any of the major standing recommendations," says Elsa Villarino, MD, MPH, chief of the therapeutic and diagnostic studies section of the CDC's division of tuberculosis elimination.
 "The main purpose of this document is to review the newest information that is still in question."

 The guidelines summarize new information on using directly observed therapy for co-infected patients, prescribing non-rifampin containing regimens for treating TB patients taking antiretroviral drugs that have significant interaction with rifampin, monitoring responses to treatment for deciding whether to extend TB treatment beyond six months, and prescribing short-course, multidrug TB preventive therapy.